Murders of Molly LaRue and Geoff Hood

-Molly LaRue (February 10, 1965 - September 13, 1990) and Geoff Hood (c.
-1964 - September 13, 1990) were thru-hikers on the Appalachian Trail.
+Molly LaRue (February 10, 1965 – September 13, 1990) and Geoff Hood (c.
+1964 – September 13, 1990) were thru-hikers on the Appalachian Trail.
 The couple began their southbound journey in Maine with plans to complete the entire trail before starting graduate school.
 They were murdered by Paul David Crews on September 13, 1990, and their bodies were discovered in Perry County, near Duncannon, Pennsylvania.

 Life

 Molly Ann LaRue, an avid backpacker and climber since age 12, was born in Ohio to Jim, a minister, (c.
 1937-) and Connie (c.
 1938-2006), a nurse.
 LaRue's 1982 stamp design won the US Post Office national stamp design contest for students and was issued October 1, 1984 in her hometown of Shaker Heights.
 She was a fine arts student at Ohio Wesleyan University and graduated in 1987.
 LaRue was an emergency medical technician and licensed Outward Bound instructor.

 Geoffrey Hood was from Signal Mountain, Tennessee and graduated with a teaching degree from the University of Tennessee.
 He was the son of Glenda and had a younger sister, Marla.

 LaRue and Hood met in Salina, Kansas, while working for a church-sponsored program designed to introduce at-risk children to nature.
-They had planned build a life together, including starting their own organization to help children.
+They had planned to build a life together, including starting their own organization to help children.
 They intended to start graduate school in January 1991, after hiking the Appalachian Trail together.

 On June 4, 1990, they began their trip at the northern terminus of the trail at Mount Katahdin, Maine, having climbed the mile-high peak the previous day.
 LaRue and Hood shared a journal and wrote in trail registers, using the trail names Nalgene and Clevis, respectively.
 LaRue wrote in a logbook entry, “If you’re behind us you will pass us.”
 The couple stopped to look at plants and animals, take photographs and even bake bread.

 On September 11, 1990, LaRue and Hood stayed in Duncannon at the Doyle Hotel.
 The next day, they went to lunch with LaRue’s great-aunt Kathryn Barnitz, and Barnitz’s cousin and his wife.
 LaRue and Hood talked about their hike so far, their previous teaching jobs and future plans.
 They also mentioned that they were looking forward to reuniting with their families in Harper’s Ferry the following week.
-After lunch, LaRue and Hood posed for pictures being returning to the trail to continue their trek.
+After lunch, LaRue and Hood posed for pictures before returning to the trail to continue their trek.